ncclabsustech/Chinese_reading_task_eeg_processing/README.md

 ## Introduction

+An Electroencephalography (EEG) dataset utilizing rich text stimuli can advance the understanding of how the brain encodes semantic information and contribute to semantic decoding in brain-computer interface (BCI).
+Addressing the scarcity of EEG datasets featuring Chinese linguistic stimuli, we present the ChineseEEG dataset, a high-density EEG dataset complemented by simultaneous eye-tracking recordings.
+This dataset was compiled while 10 participants silently read approximately 11 hours of Chinese text from two well-known novels.
+This dataset provides long-duration EEG recordings, along with pre-processed EEG sensor-level data and semantic embeddings of reading materials extracted by a pre-trained natural language processing (NLP) model.

+**For more detailed information about our dataset, you can reach our preprint paper on bioRxiv: [ChineseEEG: A Chinese Linguistic Corpora EEG Dataset for Semantic Alignment and Neural Decoding](https://www.biorxiv.org/content/10.1101/2024.02.08.579481v1).**

+**You can find the dataset via the ChineseNeuro Symphony community (CHNNeuro) in Science Data Bank platform ([https://doi.org/10.57760/sciencedb.CHNNeuro.00007](https://doi.org/10.57760/sciencedb.CHNNeuro.00007)) or via Openneuro ([https://openneuro.org/datasets/ds004952](https://openneuro.org/datasets/ds004952)).**

-This project aims to provide a comprehensive paradigm for the establishment of an EEG dataset based on Chinese linguistic corpus.
+This repository contains all the code to reproduce the experiment and data processing procedure in our paper.
+It aims to provide a comprehensive paradigm for the establishment of an EEG dataset based on Chinese linguistic corpora.
 It seeks to facilitate the advancement of technologies related to EEG-based semantic decoding and brain-computer interfaces.
-The project is currently divided into the following modules: Chinese corpus segmentation and text embeddings, experimental design and stimulus presentation, data preprocessing, and data masking.
-For detailed information on each module, please refer to the README document in the respective folders or view the relevant code.

-For now, We recruited a total of 10 participants whose native language is Chinese.
-Each participant fully engaged in a Chinese novel reading task with a total duration of 12 hours, collectively accumulating 120 hours of data.
+The project is mainly divided into four modules.
+The script `cut_chinese_novel.py` in the `novel_segmentation_and_text_embeddings` folder contains the code to prepare the stimulation materials from source materials.
+The script `play_novel.py` in the experiment module contains code for the experiment, including text stimuli presentation and control of the EGI device and Tobii Glasses 3 eye-tracker.
+The script `preprocessing.py` in `data_preprocessing_and_alignment` module contains the main part of the code to apply pre-processing on EEG data.
+The script `align_eeg_with_sentence.py` in the same module contains code to align the EEG segments with corresponding text contents and text embeddings.
+The `docker` module contains the Docker image required for deploying and running the code, as well as tutorials on how to use Docker for environment deployment.
+For detailed information on each module, please refer to the README document in the respective module.

 ## Pipeline